romedawg/romedawg.com/README.md

 ## Problem domain
 Overarching goal is to reduce friction.
 I need to check 3 different sites to validate information otherwise I can miss a train, bus, etc..  or a train is delayed, other there's no bike available.
+I can also take 2 different trains or stopx(depending on when i leave or where I'm going)

 This is also a place to add other items, TBD